aws/aws-sdk-go/CONTRIBUTING.md

    as well, like whether this is a persistent issue, or if it only occurs some of the time.

-## Submitting Pull Requests
+## Feature Requests

+Open an [issue][issues] with the following:

+* A short, descriptive title.
+Ideally, other community members should be able to get a good idea of the feature just from reading the title.
+* A detailed description of the the proposed feature.
+    * Why it should be added to the SDK.
+    *  If possible, example code to illustrate how it should work.
+* Use Markdown to make the request easier to read;
+* If you intend to implement this feature, indicate that you'd like to the issue to be assigned to you.

+## Code Contributions

 We are always happy to receive code and documentation contributions to the SDK.
-Please be aware of the following notes prior to opening a pull request:
+Code contributions to the SDK are done through [Pull Requests][pr].
+The list below are guidelines to use when submitting pull requests.
+These are the same set of guidelines that the core contributors use when submitting changes, and we ask the same of all community contributions as well:

 1. The SDK is released under the [Apache license][license].
 Any code you submit will be released under that license.
 For substantial contributions, we may